zogzog/cubicweb/doc/book/en/devrepo/repo/hooks.rst

 Reminder
 ~~~~~~~~

-Never, ever use the `entity.foo = 42` notation to update an entity.
-It will not
+You should never use the `entity.foo = 42` notation to update an
-work.To updating an entity attribute or relation, uses :meth:`set_attributes` and
+entity.
+It will not do what you expect (updating the
+database).
+Instead, use the :meth:`set_attributes` and
 :meth:`set_relations` methods.

 How to choose between a before and an after event ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-'before_*' hooks give you access to the old attribute (or relation) values.
-You can also hi-jack actually edited stuff in the case of entity modification.
-Needing one of this will definitly guide your choice.
+`before_*` hooks give you access to the old attribute (or relation) values.
+You can also intercept and update edited values in the case of entity modification before they reach the database.

-Else the question is: should I need to do things before or after the actual modification.
+Else the question is: should I need to do things before or after the actual modification ?
 If the answer is "it doesn't matter", use an 'after' event.

 Validation Errors
 ~~~~~~~~~~~~~~~~~

-When a hook is responsible to maintain the consistency of the data model detect
+When a hook which is responsible to maintain the consistency of the
-an error, it must use a specific exception named
+data model detects an error, it must use a specific exception named
 :exc:`~cubicweb.ValidationError`.
 Raising anything but a (subclass of)
 :exc:`~cubicweb.ValidationError` is a programming error.
-Raising a it entails
+Raising it
-aborting the current transaction.
+entails aborting the current transaction.

 This exception is used to convey enough information up to the user
 interface.
 Hence its constructor is different from the default Exception